spl/talks/README.md

-This repository contains the source files for various talks that I've given.
-PDFs can be downloaded [here](https://github.com/spl/talks/downloads).
+This repository contains the source files and PDFs for various talks that I've given.